eclipse/cloe/docs/reference/lua-initialization.md

    - Expose Cloe API via `cloe` Lua table
    - Load Cloe Lua runtime (located in the package `lib/cloe/lua` directory)

+4. Start LRDB Lua debugger (Optional)

-4. Source input files
+5. Source input files

    - Files ending with `.lua` are merged as Lua
    - Other files are read as JSON

-5. Start simulation
+6. Start simulation

    - Schedule triggers pending from the Lua script